85th Division (2nd Formation) (People's Republic of China)

 The division was then transferred to 29th Army Corps.

 In November 1969 the division moved to Lianjiang County.
-Artillery Regiment was activated, and the division was put under direct command of Fuzhou Military Region.
+The Artillery Regiment was activated, and the division was put under direct command of Fuzhou Military Region.

-In 1970 72nd Garrison Regiment was attached to the division.
+In 1970 the 72nd Garrison Regiment was attached to the division.

 From April 1970 the division returned to the 29th Army Corps and soon moved to Putian, Fujian.

 The division was disbanded in September 1985.
 Its 253rd Infantry Regiment was transferred to 93rd Infantry Division, now as 253rd Regiment, 93rd Armed Police Mobile Division.